LreeLenn/bookends/README.md

 These are not the droids you're looking for just yet.

 Once Bookends shapes itself up, I'll expand this README and tweet, write a [blog post](http://mattgreer.org), etc.

+## lots of releases, many versions

+I'm really following semantic versioning to the letter, which basically says for 0.x releases to go crazy and use this time to figure out the overall API.
+Each new 0.x release is essentially one more feature, even if it's just a tiny feature.
+Once 1.x is hit, versioning will settle down.